unpredictabledao/unpredictabledao-contracts/README.md

 npx hardhat run --network localhost scripts/deploy.js
 ```

-Note: You can change `localhost` to `testnet` if you want to deploy on ICE's Arctic Testnet.
+Note: You can change `localhost` to `testnet` if you want to deploy on ICE's Arctic Testnet, there are also options for Acala's Mandala testnet and Astar's Shibuya testnet using `acala` and `astar`.

 ## Test